System upgrade - reimbursements affected

 - An approved vocational rehabilitation service.

-If you need more information about what kind of travel expenses we can and can’t pay for, click here.
+If you need more information about what kind of travel expenses we can pay for.

 Can I choose any health provider I like, or will you select it for me?

 We won’t choose a health provider for you, it’s up to you to select one that is right for you.